 The coccidial protozoan parasite Cryptosporidium parvum is an important public health threat around the world, causing diarrheal disease that is unpleasant in healthy individuals, but can be severely debilitating or even fatal in newborns, the elderly, and immunosuppressed or immunocompromised individuals.
 This organism cannot be grown through a complete life cycle in culture and is not tractable by genetic methods.
 In collaboration with the late Dr. Steve Upton, our labs began molecular analysis of genes of C. parvum, in hopes of better understanding mechanisms of infection and pathogenesis by this organism and in studying its capability for DNA repair.

-I've worked with others to develop instructional activities for high school and college biology classes making use of the yeast system and its collection of DNA repair mutants.
-This started out as the GENE project, in collaboration with Dr. Thomas Manney, Professor Emeritus of Physics at K-State, and has been continued under the auspices of the NSF-funded Research Link 2000 program.
+I worked with others to develop instructional activities for high school and college biology classes making use of the yeast system and its collection of DNA repair mutants.
+This started out as the Genetics Education Networking and Enhancement (GENE) Project, in collaboration with Dr. Thomas Manney, Professor Emeritus of Physics at K-State, and was continued under the auspices of the NSF-funded Research Link 2000 program.
 The GENE Project homepage Research Link 2000 yeast homepage

-With support from the National Science Foundation, several K-State women faculty members and administrators created the Girls Researching Our World (GROW) Program in 1999.
+With support from the National Science Foundation, I was one of a team of several K-State women faculty members and administrators who created the Girls Researching Our World (GROW) Program in 1999.
 This effort is made possible through a network of University faculty, staff, and students, K-12 teachers, and scientists and engineers working in governmental agencies, non-profit organizations, and Kansas industries.
 GROW offers a series of on-campus events during the summer and academic year with the goal of encouraging the interests of middle-school girls in science, technology, engineering, and mathematics (STEM).
-GROW became institutionalized as part of the Women in Engineering and Science Program in 2006 and became part of KAWSE in 2011.
-GROW Program homepage
+GROW became institutionalized as part of the Women in Engineering and Science Program in 2006 and became part of the K-State Office for the Advancement of Women in Science and Engineering (KAWSE) in 2011.
+GROW Program homepage KAWSE homepage

 In 2003, K-State was awarded a $3.5 million NSF ADVANCE Institutional Transformation grant to improve the recruitment, retention, and success of women faculty members in the sciences and engineering.
 I was co-Principal Investigator on this project and a member of the project Executive Committee.
 ADVANCE is now part of the KAWSE program.
 ADVANCE homepage